 Practicing physical distancing, good health and hygiene is the best care we can give our loved ones who may have compromised immunity towards the Novel Coronavirus at the moment.
 This also involves an active responsibility to take care of our own immune and defense systems towards such viruses – whether it means getting adequate rest, movement, incorporating immune supporting dietary habits and more.

 Yes, hand-washing can decrease our chances of spreading the virus; so do follow the evidence-based advice to wash for 20 seconds or more using soap and water, along with other preventative measures.
 However, read up on a few strategies to boost our health and immunity so that we can help take care of ourselves and our community better during the outbreak…

 sufficient sleep and rest

 By not sleeping enough, we increase stress and suppress our immunity.
-Sleep deprivation decreases Cytokines and the production of antibodies and immune cells which are paramount during times of infection or inflammation.
+Sleep deprivation disrupts the production of antibodies and immune cells which are paramount during times of infection or inflammation.
 While there’s still a lot to learn about the new coronavirus, studies show that people who don’t get quality sleep or enough sleep are more likely to get sick after being exposed to a virus.

 immune supporting foods